TharunDharmaraj/Wallpaperly-1k-HD-Android-Wallpapers/README.md

   Get APK [Here](https://github.com/TharunDharmaraj/Wallpaperly-1k-HD-Android-Wallpapers/releases/download/Pre_Release_0.0.1/wallpaperly.apk)

+---

-**Currently, there is abug in the ImageViewActivity for Android 11.
-We are resolving that.
-If you have some ideas, consider sharing with us**
+**If you have some ideas, consider sharing with us.
+App might have some bugs**